pixie-io/blog.px.dev/content/blog/argo-rollouts/index.md

 kubectl argo rollouts get rollout canary-demo --watch
 ```

-The first step of the canary analysis directs 50% of the traffic to the canary release (`setWeight:50`):
+The first step of the canary analysis directs 50% of the traffic to the `yellow` canary release (`setWeight:50`):

 ::: div image-xl
 <svg title='Watching the rollout in progress with the Argo Rollouts kubectl plugin.' src='successful-rollout.png' />